 The standard of education in Australia is world-class, which is great news for your family.
 In fact, the Human Development Index (HDI) ranked Australia third in the world out of a total of 174 countries based on high GDP, life expectancy, literacy and education, just behind Norway and Switzerland.

 As in the UK, the school structure is also divided into preparatory school (kindergarten), primary and secondary school and then higher or further education for those who want to attend.
-When it comes to choosing a public school for your children, it is based on catchment area, just like at home.
+When it comes to choosing a public school for your children, it is based on a catchment area, just like at home.

-But that is where the similarities to the UK end.
 There is no national curriculum in Australia, each state sets its own criteria and the school year runs from January to December.

 Whatever school you’re looking for, the Australian Schools Directory has institutes listed, of every type and for every region.

 What is the education system like in Australia?